(528381) 2008 ST291

-', provisional designation ', is a 1:6 resonant trans-Neptunian object located in the outermost region of the Solar System that takes almost a thousand years to complete an orbit around the Sun.
+' is a 1:6 resonant trans-Neptunian object located in the outermost region of the Solar System that takes almost a thousand years to complete an orbit around the Sun.
 It was discovered on 24 September 2008 by American astronomers Megan Schwamb, Michael Brown and David Rabinowitz at the Palomar Observatory in California, with no known earlier precovery images.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 18 May 2019 (M.P.C.
 114657).
 As of 2025, it has not been named.